TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 - A user account with the required roles and privileges to the database.

-- Ensure that a JDBC source to which SnappyData CDC Connector can connect is running and available from the node where CDC connector is running.
+- Ensure that a JDBC source to which TIBCO ComputeDB CDC Connector can connect is running and available from the node where CDC connector is running.

 - The **snappydata-jdbc-stream-connector_<version>.jar**, which is available in the **$SNAPPY_HOME/jars** directory. </br>If you are using Maven or Gradle project to develop the streaming application, you need to publish the above jar into a local maven repository.

 ## Understanding the Program Structure

-The RDB CDC connector ingests data into SnappyData from any CDC enabled JDBC source.
-We have a custom source with alias “jdbcStream” and a custom Sink with alias “snappystore”. </br>
+The RDB CDC connector ingests data into TIBCO ComputeDB from any CDC enabled JDBC source.
+We have a custom source with alias **jdbcStream** and a custom Sink with alias **snappystore**. </br>
 *Source* has the capability to read from a JDBC source and *Sink* can perform inserts, updates or deletes based on CDC operations.

 ## Configuring the Stream Reader